ngi-nix/channeler/docs/architecture.md

    broken).
 1. `State handling` - this last filter encapsulates the protocol state machine.
    Any internal messages are processed and discarded, while data messages are made available to the application.
-1. The last filter provides data and other notifications to the application layer, which is considered a "filter" here.
+Notifications to the application layer are made.

 Output Filters